-Whereas Standard Interslavic has three soft consonants (lj nj rj), Scientific Interslavic has four more (ť ď ś ź).
-These last four are absent in South Slavic, ś ź also in Czech and Slovak, but if you want to give a text a more North-Slavic look-and-feel, it deserves recommendation to include them.
+Whereas Standard Interslavic has two soft consonants (lj nj), Scientific Interslavic has four more (ť ď ś ź ŕ).
+These last five are largely absent in South Slavic, ś ź also in Czech and Slovak, but if you want to give a text a more North-Slavic look-and-feel, it deserves recommendation to include them.
 In that case it would of course be logical if all softened consonants were marked the same way, which can be achieved in two ways: either with an acute, or with a caron (haček).

 In the case of Ĺ Ń Ŕ T́ D́ Ś Ź, the problem is that t́ and d́ do not exist in any language, and even in Unicode they can only be written with the help of a combining diacritic.
 The problem with hačeks is that Ľ Ň Ř Ť Ď are possible, but Š and Ž already fulfill a different function.
 Thus we are stuck with both ť ď and ś ź (note that in most fonts the haček appears as an apostrophe in ľ, ť and ď).
 In the remaining cases both solutions are equally valid: ń (Polish, Sorbian, Belarussian Łacinka, Ukrainian Latynka) = ň (Czech, Slovak); and ŕ (Slovak, Lower Sorbian, Ukrainian Latynka) = ř (Czech, Upper Sorbian).
 Instead of using ľ or ĺ (both encountered in Slovak only), it is also possible to use l for the soft [ʎ] and ł for the hard [l].
 This method is used in Polish, Sorbian and some forms of Belarusian Łacinka and Ukrainian Latynka.